zwh42/TensorFlowProjectTemplate/README.md

 # Tensorflow Project Template
-## This work is a modification version based on the [original template](https://github.com/MrGemy95/Tensorflow-Project-Template) from [MrGemy95](https://github.com/MrGemy95)
+## This work is a modification version based on the [original awesome template](https://github.com/MrGemy95/Tensorflow-Project-Template) from [MrGemy95](https://github.com/MrGemy95)

 (This template is tested with Python 3.7 and TensorFlow 1.x)

 # Very Quick Start
+- Training:

-- Training: python mnist_main.py -c ./config/mnist_config.json
+  `python mnist_main.py -c ./config/mnist_config.json`
+- Evaluation:

-- Evaluation: python model_evaluation.py (you need to modify the file directly for input)
+  `python model_evaluation.py` (you need to modify the file directly for model path and input data)

 # Table Of Contents